 Infrastructure

-Phase 3 of Ngong Road dualling to end in May
+Phase 3 of Ngong Road Dualling Project to End in May

 The 9.8km road has been under construction since July 2017.

-The third phase of Ngong Road dualling project will be delivered in three months’ time, boosting the government’s effort to tackle traffic jam in Nairobi, according to the State agency overseeing the venture.
+The third phase of the Ngong Road dualling project will be delivered in three months, boosting the government’s effort to tackle traffic jams in Nairobi, according to the State agency overseeing the venture.

 The Kenya Urban Roads Authority (Kura) said it expects the contractor, China Qingjian International Group to complete construction works in May – opening to motorists the 9.8km stretch from Dagoretti Corner to Karen Shopping Centre.